BenYs3992649/digital-writing-folio/exercises.md

 What are the qualities of the works we might consider qualities of e-literature?
 Some shared qualities are interactivity, procedural generation, multimodality (text, visuals, sound), and nonlinearity.
 They often play with interface or ask the reader to participate in meaning-making.
 They might rely on digital structures like links or code, and they’re usually self-aware about what reading or writing even means in a digital context.

+REMIX Excercises

+What aspects of the remix are the same?
+The basic structure hasn’t really changed — it’s still a set of lists that the computer pulls from to mash together little poetic fragments.
+It’s modular and random, and that part’s stayed consistent.
+I'm still using categories like "subjects," "verbs," and "objects" (or search phrases), and the code is doing the heavy lifting in combining them.
+The remix is built on the same foundation — just swapping out the content.

+What aspects of the remix are different?
+The vibe is completely different now.
+Originally, it was funny and kind of absurd — Garfield, cheese, talking about lasagna.
+Now it’s dark, kind of eerie, definitely more serious.
+The new phrases are pulling in stuff like family law, domestic violence, digital surveillance — they feel way more grounded in real life, even though they’re being used in a poetic way.
+Same with the subject/verb/object stuff — it’s gone from “robots wandering wastelands” to something more like spiritual decay and weird future prophecy.
+Same engine, new fuel.

+Is the remix successful (why or why not)?
+I think it is — it surprised me in a good way.
+I didn’t expect that just changing the words in a few arrays would shift the tone this much.
+It feels like the same tool is suddenly doing something much heavier and more layered.
+I’m still figuring out how coding and poetry work together, but this made me realise how much the input shapes the output, even if the structure stays the same.
+So yeah, the remix works, because it shows that you can get something strange and meaningful out of a pretty simple system — especially when the language is doing something emotional or unsettling.